Luwafemi/stringCounter/README.md

 # stringCounter
-...a simple web app that determines the number of characters in a string.
+ •A web app that determines the number of characters in a string.